jupyter/notebook/docs/source/notebook.rst

 Browser Compatibility
 ---------------------

-The Jupyter Notebook is officially supported the latest stable version the following browsers:
+The Jupyter Notebook is officially supported by the latest stable versions of the following browsers:

 * Chrome
 * Safari